Welcome to the Geography Department

 - Students are also encouraged to understand the key processes in Human and Physical Geography with an emphasis upon Tectonics, Weather, Glaciation, Population, Development and Urbanisation.

 - Students are encouraged to extend their locational knowledge with a focus upon Africa, Russia, Asia and The Middle East.

-- Geographical skills are built into all schemes of work with globes, maps and atlases routinely used in class.
+- Geographical skills are taught in the first half term of year 7 and then built into all schemes of work with globes, maps and atlases routinely used in class.

 Key Stage 3 - Most Able

 - Most Able students in KS3 are challenged in the classroom and beyond the classroom.